home-assistant/home-assistant.io/source/_components/media_player.nadtcp.markdown

 ---
 layout: page
 title: "NAD tcp"
-description: "Instructions how to integrate the NAD D 7050 digital amplifier into Home Assistant."
+description: "Instructions how to integrate the NAD D 7050 or C338 digital amplifiers into Home Assistant."
 date: 2017-06-07 20:00
 sidebar: true
 comments: false